apple patient

 Image: Apfelpatient

-Exact Find is a feature that shows users specific on-screen instructions to find a nearby AirTag. iPhones with a U1 chip, which include the iPhone 11 and iPhone 12 models, can use the feature, which combines camera input, AR, sound, ultra-wideband wireless technology, and haptic feedback to help locate the tracker.
-The Hidden Mode overlay, which appears after tapping the item's name four times in the Exact Find interface, displays real-time diagnostic and technical information about the feature's operation, including accelerometer and gyroscope coordinates, haptic feedback, screen resolution, tracking animations, and more.
-Reddit user "cyem" stumbled upon Hidden Mode after becoming frustrated with the performance of his AirTag.
-So writes this:
+Precise Search is a feature that displays specific on-screen instructions for users to locate a nearby AirTag. iPhones with a U1 chip, including the iPhone 11 and iPhone 12, can use the feature, which combines camera input, AR, sound, ultra-wideband wireless technology, and haptic feedback to help locate the tracker.
+The Hidden Mode overlay, which appears after four-tapping the item's name in the Precise Search interface, displays real-time diagnostic and technical information about the feature's operation, including accelerometer and gyroscope coordinates, haptic feedback, screen resolution, tracking animations, and more.
+Reddit user "cyem" stumbled upon Hidden Mode after becoming frustrated with the performance of his AirTag. writes this:

 My experience with AirTags so far hasn't been great - the first one that came out of the box failed to pair four times in a row when it was on the phone.
 Now that it's finally connected, anything outside of 2 feet away shows up as a weak signal and when I do get a signal, there's never an arrow.
 Funnily enough, in my frustration, I tapped my name about five times and found what appears to be a hidden developer mode.
 Even more interesting, the arrow underneath actually seems to work - just not in normal mode.